shanep/shanep.github.io/parts/syllabus-boiler.md

 ## Late Work Policy

 All homework assignments can be submitted up to **2 days late with no penalty**.
-After the 2 day grade period no further submissions will be accepted unless prior arrangements have been made.
+After the 2 day grade period no further submissions will be accepted unless prior arrangements have been made before the original due date.
 No work or extra credit will be accepted after the **last day of course instruction**, the semester has to end at some point so plan accordingly.
 Work submitted 1 second late is treated the same as work submitted 1 day late.
 You can find the last day of course instruction at the [registrar](https://www.boisestate.edu/registrar/boise-state-academic-calendars/).